subertd/CS494-Assignments/bio.md

 I have professional training in C, C++, Java and MASM, as well as autodidactic knowledge of Javascript and Php, including the AngularJS and JQuery libraries.

 This past summer, I was an intern at AT&T where, among other projects, I was lead developer on a project to build a small web application that is going to be used internally.
 It is a training course registration system.
 We used JQuery, Java Servlet, and MySql.

+I am building a website for play-by-post role playing games.
+It uses AngularJS, Java Servlet, and MySql.
+At the moment, the only feature that is complete is use authentication.
+Passwords are stored as hashes on the server.
+After logging in, the user is given a session token which is stored as a cookie.
+The session token will need to be included in AJAX requests that require an authenticated user.